Google joins $40 million investment in same-day delivery platform Deliv

 Big money

-The Menlo Park-based startup had previously raised $40 million in funding, including a $28 million series B round back in early 2016, and although another $40 million in the bank is nothing to be sniffed at, the caliber of its investors is perhaps of particular note here as it spans technology, automotive, transportation, and logistics companies.
-Google’s inclusion too is also interesting, given that it’s Google itself making the investment rather than one of its venture capital (VC) arms — this is clearly a strategic investment by the internet giant that will ultimately boost its own ecommerce delivery offering.
+The Menlo Park, California-based startup had previously raised $40 million in funding, including a $28 million series B round back in early 2016, and although another $40 million in the bank is nothing to be scoffed at, the caliber of its investors is perhaps of particular note here, as they span technology, automotive, transportation, and logistics companies.
+Google’s inclusion is also interesting, given that Google is making the investment itself, rather than through one of its venture capital (VC) arms — this is clearly a strategic investment by the internet giant that will ultimately boost its own ecommerce delivery offering.

-“The backing by our new and existing strategic investors highlights the fact that Deliv is at the forefront of megatrends connecting the world’s largest industries,” noted Deliv founder and CEO Daphne Carmeli.
+“The backing by our new and existing strategic investors highlights the fact that Deliv is at the forefront of megatrends connecting the world’s largest industries,” said Deliv founder and CEO Daphne Carmeli.
 “We embrace the challenge of creating the future of last mile logistics with the support of this unparalleled group of strategic investors.”

 Same-day “last mile” delivery services have emerged as big business, as companies strive to get goods to consumers as swiftly as possible — it’s one way they can hook customers into their respective commercial ecosystems.

-Amazon is already setting out to build its own delivery fleet, though they will operate independently to Amazon.
-Other notable players in the space include Postmates, which recently closed a giant $300 million funding round, while there is Instacart too which closed a $200 million funding round this year.
+Amazon is already setting out to build its own delivery fleet, though that will operate independently from Amazon.
+Other notable players in the space include Postmates, which recently closed a giant $300 million funding round, while Instacart closed a $200 million funding round this year.